liguge/EWSNet/README.md

 The pytorch implementation of the paper [Physics-informed interpretable wavelet weight initialization and balanced dynamic adaptive threshold for intelligent fault diagnosis of rolling bearings](https://doi.org/10.1016/j.jmsy.2023.08.014)

-Link: https://authors.elsevier.com/c/1hiN~-MM8TgSi   (**50 days' free access**)

 # Updating!

-[Sorry]The upload of the code needs to 1-2 weeks, thank you very much for your attention!

 [NEWS!]This paper has been accepted by **<font color="blue">[Journal of Manufacturing Systems](https://www.sciencedirect.com/journal/journal-of-manufacturing-systems)</font>**!

-[NOTE!!]The code will be gradually and continuously opened!

 ## Brief introduction